reddy-sachin/REPPU-ESN2/README.md

   * rep_emu_omni_ae.ipyb: Jupyter notebook demo, for reproducing OMNI-input and AE output figures.

   ## How to Use
-  * Run the sample code rep_emu_?2.ipyb and rep_emu_omni_ae.ipybin the jupyter notebook.
+  * Run the sample code rep_emu_?2.ipyb and rep_emu_omni_ae.ipyb in the jupyter notebook.
-  * Some python modules, such as numpy, scipy, matplotlib, and networkx, pyspedas, as well as [esn_dts_openloop.py](https://github.com/GTANAKA-LAB/DTS-ES), are required to run the codes.
+  * Some python modules, such as numpy, scipy, matplotlib, networkx, pyspedas, as well as [esn_dts_openloop.py](https://github.com/GTANAKA-LAB/DTS-ES), are required to run the codes.

   ## Developer
   Ryuho Kataoka, National Institute of Polar Research, Japan